Best Restaurants in Lugano (Tested Over 25 Years)

 📍Villa Sassa, Via Tesserete 10, Lugano | +41 91 911 47 42 | $$$|

 There is nothing I didn’t like about the two meals I have enjoyed at this restaurant at Villa Sassa.
-Each time we chose the multi-course tasting menu, and with each course I found myself wanting to come back the next day.
+The first one was hosted, the second I came back with my own money.
+Each time we chose the multi-course tasting menu, and with each course I found myself wanting more.
 Just extraordinary.
 But what makes the meal here even more special is dining on the terrace with views down to Lugano’s centre and across the lake and mountains to Italy.
+One of the best restaurants in Lugano.

 Best Grottos and Outdoor Dining